leoGalani/sherlock/docs/index.rst

 .. code-block:: console

-    docker-compose up -d
+  sh sherlock.sh fast-setup

 This will download the compiled version of Sherlock with all the dependencies and you will be ready to use as soon the command finish.

-You can also build the image yourself, but it may take a while (if you build it on a small machine like the entry machine on digitalocean, you might face some troubles because of lack of memory):
+You can also build the image yourself, but it may take a while (if you build it on a small machine like the entry machine on digitalocean, you might face some troubles because lack of memory):

 .. code-block:: console

-  docker-compose -f docker-compose_build.yml build docker-compose -f docker-compose_build.ymlup -d
+  sh sherlock.sh build-setup

-Don't delete the folder called 'database' inside the Sherlock folder, since it's used by the docker to persist the MySQL data.
+Don't delete the folders called 'database' inside the Sherlock folder, since it's used by the docker to persist the mysql data.

+/sUpdate

+If you started to use Sherlock with the _build-setup_ or also want to add your local changes:

+  sh sherlock.sh build-upgrade

+If you used the _fast-setup_ option, you can update using:

+  sh sherlock.sh fast-upgrade